 “I view all of the rankings as a reflection of how well we’re doing our job to prepare our graduates,” says Arjang A. Assad, Henry E. Haller Jr. dean of the Katz school and undergraduate College of Business Administration.
 “They are confirmation that we have built a strong foundation to prepare our students to be what we call, Katz Ready.”

 Katz faculty ranked 41st in the U.S. for research productivity.
 The rank combines the absolute number of publications with the number weighted relative to the size of the faculty.

 The American Marketing Association just released its annual Research Productivity Report.
 Two members of the marketing faculty, Jeff Inman, Associate Dean for Faculty and Research at Katz, and Cait Lamberton, Ben L. Fryrear Chair of Marketing, were on the list.
-Dr. Inman was ninth and Dr. Lamberton was 26th.
+Dr. Inman was 12th and Dr. Lamberton was 28th.
 This ranking tracks publications in the premier marketing journals, according to authorship and university affiliation.